Big picture - Why invest in Anglo Pacific Group plc

 THE GROUP’S STRATEGIC OBJECTIVES

-AIM - To develop as a leading international diversified royalty company with a portfolio centred on income producing base metals and bulk materials royalties.
+AIM - To develop as a leading international diversified royalty company with a portfolio centred on income producing base metals and bulk materials royalties and streams.

-STRATEGY - Achieving our aim through acquisition of both primary and secondary royalties.
+STRATEGY - Achieving our aim through acquisition of both primary and secondary royalties together with metal streams.

 CRITERIA - Achieving strategy through acquisitions which satisfy these criteria ·